pkpare/Parekh_lab_website/News/index.md

 %}

 {% capture text %}
 April 2026 - Aryan Bangad wins 2nd place (out of nearly 100 participants) in the URSA poster competition.
-His worked was judged by academic and industry professionals.<br>
+His work was judged by academic and industry professionals.<br>